wrapp-archive/toast.js/README.md

 ==========
 ### 1.0.2
 * Add a min width to toasts.
+* Make the toast work with twitter's bootstrap library.

 ### 1.0.1
 * Fix a bug when specifying a duration in the constructor.